MaximilianGander/BTP_HackXperience_SAC_DSP/exercises/9_Export_to_DWC/README.md

 10. The Data Flow must write the data into a table.
 Add a table.
 <br>![](/exercises/9_Export_to_DWC/images/8_13.png)

-11. Give the table a name and click 'Create and Deploy Table'
+11. Give the table a name ending with ..._YourLastName and click 'Create and Deploy Table'
 <br>![](/exercises/9_Export_to_DWC/images/8_14.png)

-12. Afterwards, name the Data Flow and Deploy it.
+12. Afterwards, name the Data Flow (ending with ...YourLastName) and Deploy it.
 Afterwards, click 'Save'.
 <br>![](/exercises/9_Export_to_DWC/images/8_15.png)
 <br>![](/exercises/9_Export_to_DWC/images/8_16.png)